 And here is how it looks when mounted on a lens and on a clamp:

 As you can see, the long foot allows for movement on the base mounting clamp and is designed to balance the camera and lens combination.
 This is another huge advantage of the Arca-Swiss quick release system, as it could be used with a Gimbal-type tripod head that allows for very fluid motion of the setup for photographing fast-moving subjects.

-Over years, manufacturers have been coming up with more creative ways to design their Arca-Swiss quick release clamps.
+Over the years, manufacturers have been coming up with more creative ways to design their Arca-Swiss quick-release clamps.
 Today, you can find everything from the most basic screw-knob clamps to more advanced panning and sliding clamps for different photography needs such as panorama and macro photography.
 Here is an example of an extended clamp from Kirk: